Ezibenroc/robot/README.md

 #### Interactive mode

-This mode offer a user interface, which allow to query information about the system state, and to terminate properly the program.
+This mode offers a user interface, which allow to query information about the system state, and to terminate properly the program.

 Run the program: